Ming Xi: Career

 In early 2019, Xi became the new face of Biotherm, specifically for the brand's Life Plankton range.
 Xi graced the double cover of Grazia China's 568th issue in July 2022, marking her return.
 In 2023, Xi was invited to shoot Louis Vuitton 2023 Chinese Valentine Day Campaign.

 In March 2024, Xi was featured on the cover for Grazia China again, photographed by Chen Man.
 This set of covers showcases the diverse beauty of the girls.In April of the same year, Xi was featured in Sisley Paris's Spring 2024 campaign.
 In May 2024, Xi was invited to walk Balenciaga Resort 2025 Show in Shanghai.
 This is also her first major show back from maternity.
 Three months later, Stuart Weitzman announced Xi as one of the five new global ambassadors, along with Aly Raisman, Christy Turlington, Issa Rae, and Lucy Liu.
 And she also starred in Stuart Weitzman F/W 2024 Campaign.
 And in 2025, Xi renewed her contract with Stuart Weitzman and continued to serve as the brand's global ambassador.

 In February 2025, Xi participated in Milan Fashion Week and modeled in the Fendi F/W 25 show.
-In August 2025, Xi was featured on the cover for Vogue China's 20th Anniversary, photographed by Elizaveta Porodina.
+In August 2025, Xi was featured on the cover for Vogue Chinas 20th Anniversary, photographed by Elizaveta Porodina.
 Since her first year in the industry, 2010, Xi has had many close collaborations with Vogue.
 This time, as one of the most representative Chinese supermodels, she shot the magazine cover.
 In September 2025, Sandro Paris appointed Xi as brand face.
 And it released the F/W 2025 campaign with Xi.